DataPreProcessing-FALL2024/Deli4Test/README.md

 Functions- Mean, Median

-After aggregating, I saved the output to an RDS file (output221.rds) within the 'finalOutput' folder.
+After aggregating, I saved the output to an RDS file (output221.rds), a Parquet file (output221.parquet), and a CSV file (output221.csv) within the 'finalOutput' folder.

 ### **1 Group, 2 Input Variables, Different Function For Each**